-This feature allows taking an element (section, chapter, part) from your document to reuse it in other documents.
+This feature allows you to externalize a structural element (section, chapter, part, etc.) of your document so that it can be reused in other documents.

 Select the element to modularize;